jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 All because open-source heroes put new tools in both our hands.

 The tech community calls this disruption.
-While disruption has thankfully torn down many gates, it mainly replaced low-hanging fruit like consumer goods.
+While disruption has thankfully torn down many gates.
+It mainly replaced low-hanging fruit like consumer goods.
 To keep ushering us into the Internet Age, we need to upgrade disruption with Techvolution.
 Only a society full of player gods will finally turn the fantastic world of science fiction into Main Street's new reality.

 https://www.instagram.com/p/B9qC71BJcfQ/?utm_source=ig_web_copy_link

-_Open-source loves to topple gates and let anyone post their blogs or music videos.
-However, levers of power don't always have to be complicated.
+_Open-source loves to topple gates and let anyone post their blogs, or have an online store.
+However, the levers of power don't always have to be digital.
 This video shows you political power is having control over your slice of the world.
-Happily this also makes disasters less scary._
+Happily, this also makes disasters less scary._

 ## Mass-Production Replaced by Mass-Collaboration Helps Us Thrive

 As a kid, I helped my family clean office buildings.
 My simple role was to pick up the garbage and recycling bins.
 Other than still hating the smell of old coffee, I really appreciate growing up doing honest work.
 Years later, when working at a big office, the cleaners were short-staffed for a few weeks.
-Management spent hours meeting about and discussing the “garbage problem” instead of just wrapping it up (pun intended) and moving on.
+Management spent hours meeting about and discussing the "garbage problem" instead of just wrapping it up (pun intended) and moving on.

-This delegation first mentality began with the massive factory.
-When the steam engine powered the world’s first production lines of wheels, lathes, drills, and presses.
+This delegation first mentality began when the steam engine powered the world's first production lines of wheels, lathes, drills, and presses.
 Even with this mechanical power, mass-producing trains, clothes, and newspapers needed a lot of manpower.
 That's why throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs to become factory workers.

 Henceforth, most of Main Street worked huge machines.
-Coordinating everyone and everything required many managers to be micro-managing task-masters.There was no other way to be sure all workers were coordinated to the strict rhythmn of the production line.
-That's why working one-sided jobs with ridgid oversight became embedded into our social consciousness.
+Coordinating everyone and everything required many managers to be micro-managing task-masters.
+There was no other way to be sure all workers were coordinated to the strict rhythm of the production line.
+This is the reason one-sided jobs with rigid oversight became embedded in our social consciousness.

 In early assembly lines, supervisors even inspected toilets to be sure workers weren't lying.

-Sounds ridicules and mean, but it shows how important coordination was.
+It sounds ridiculous, but it shows how vital coordination was.
 Workers were merely extensions of a great machine.
 Any kink in the chain was a delay in the assembly line that might cause the whole factory to stop.
-Look below, and you’ll see a how our factory working ancestors lived.
+Look below, and you'll see how our factory working ancestors lived.

 <div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/ObedientNiftyBlackbear' frameborder='0' scrolling='no' width='70%' height='70%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/obedientniftyblackbear"></a></p>

-Today we don’t work on the assembly line with bulky steam engines or massive presses.
+Today we don't work on the assembly line with bulky steam engines or massive presses.
 Much of industrial production is automated (or, sadly, outsourced).
 Most Westerners work in the [inside in hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
-And especially since personal computers, smartphones, and high-speed internet got so cheap and common, many workers don't need to work shoulder to shoulder anymore.
+And especially since personal computers, smartphones, and high-speed internet got so cheap and common, many workers don't need to work shoulder to shoulder any more.

 Yet, we still value the micro-management of the production line.
-In fact, to earn a better living today still usually means to "move up" and get a higher position inside management.
+In fact, to earn a better living today usually means to "move up" and get a higher position inside management.

 It's time for our workplaces to modernize.

-We'll start when we stop idolizing over-managmement.
+We start by no longer idolizing over-management.
 Then we must empower workers and customers to collaborate directly.
 Just as the Industrial Age enabled mass-production, the Internet Age enables mass-collaboration.

 Main Street is already starting to collaborate.
 For example, when we Google something, the advanced search engine isn't making up its own answer.
 It's helping us find solutions other people put on their own websites.
-Google is great precisely because it connects two people; one with a question, the other with an answer.
+Google is outstanding precisely because it connects two people; one with a question, the other with an answer.

-What prevents this kind of collaboration and efficiency at work is the holdover of "eight different bosses".
+What prevents this kind of collaboration and efficiency at work is the holdover of "eight different bosses."

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FavorableDamagedFirefly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Digital technology automated much manufacturing and office work.
 But we've held onto the management culture of the era of mass-production.
 "Suffering" based employment will go away in the era of mass-collaboration.
 By the way, if you haven't had a job like this before, you're very lucky.
 Credit:_ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)

-For example, prior to the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith there was nobody "above" them except perhaps the owner or master craftsman.
+For example, before the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith, there was nobody "above" them except perhaps the owner or master craftsman.
 Every worker had a skillset and was the controller of how to use it.
 These specialists were accountable to their customers, co-workers, and their sense of craft.
 It was only when industrialization gave the levers of power to factory owners, that our economy lost these small businesses.

-Our a work culture of "workers" and "management" didn't exist before the Industrial Age, and shouldn't after it's gone either.
+Our work culture of "employees" and "management" didn't exist before the Industrial Age, and shouldn't after it's gone either.

-That's why Airbnb gives innkeepers, Uber gives coach drivers, and Etsy gives blacksmiths back the levers of power and let's them run their own business again.
-The Internet Age will continue to distribute the freedom to work to specialists like programmers, underwriters, and contractors.
+That's why Airbnb gives innkeepers, Uber gives coach drivers, and Etsy gives artists back the levers of power and lets them have their own business again.
+The Internet Age will continue to distribute the freedom to work to other specialists like programmers, underwriters, and contractors.

 Returning individuals to the liberation of a distributed Main Street economy is how the "player god" of the Internet Age will get populated.

 This change can't happen soon enough.
 Our culture of micro-management by layers of management is rotting our economy.
 While we'll always need mentors, authority figures, and administrators (especially in massive industries).
-However, since 1970, there's been a huge bureaucratic creep.
-We already saw it with the proliferation of BS spreading administrators, consultants, and the 3500% more middlemen in the medical system.
+However, since 1970, there's been a substantial bureaucratic creep.
+We already saw it with the proliferation of BS spreading administrators, consultants, and 3500% more middlemen in the medical system.

-Another example of this bureaucratic growth, famed aerospace engineer Ben Rich (who created stealth technology) said in 1994 only about 45 percent of a procurement budget is actually spent producing the hardware.
-The rest goes to bureaucratic madness.
-Which is why development costs of fighter jets increased by a factor of 100 since the 1950s.
+Another example of this bureaucratic growth, famed aerospace engineer Ben Rich (who created stealth technology).
+In his book Skunkworks he noted that in 1994 only about 45 percent of a procurement budget was actually spent producing the hardware.
+The rest went to bureaucratic madness.
+Rich says red-tape is primarily why development costs of fighter jets increased by a factor of 100 since the 1950s.

 You can judge the bureaucratic creep yourself.
-From my own work experience, it's certainly true.
+From my own work experience, it's undoubtedly true.
 I once worked on a customer service team with three workers and two managers.
-I still don't know what 90% of my fellow insurance company employees did everyday.
+I still don't know what 90% of my fellow insurance company employees did every day.

-It certainly wasn't talking to customers, and most never read the insurance contract we sold.
-One marketing consultant even asked, "what's claims?", when I told him what I did.
+It certainly wasn't talking to customers.
+Almost no read the insurance contract we sold.
+One marketing consultant even asked, "what's claims?" when I told him what I did.

-Today there’s an entire class of "eight different bosses": consultants, administrators, managers, and executives who don’t know the skills of their respective industry like nursing, engineering, and (definitely not) cleaning.
+Today there's an entire class of "eight different bosses": consultants, administrators, managers, and executives.
+These self-titled professionals don't know the skills of their respective industries like nursing, engineering, and (definitely not) cleaning.
 Their power is simply to keep the Industrial Age mentality alive by creating, distributing, and monitoring things like regulations, manuals, and memos.

 ![old philosophy in a new world](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png) _Federal government regulations.
 An example of all the rules our bureaucratic establishment makes._

-For historical context, in 100 AD the Roman Empire ruled over a third of the worlds population.
+For historical context, in 100 AD, the Roman Empire ruled over a third of the world's population.
 This era of "[Roman Peace](https://en.wikipedia.org/wiki/Pax_Romana)" was a time of great prosperity not seen again until about 1700.
 Most outsiders dreamed about becoming Roman citizens.

 And the Romans did all this with only several hundred state bureaucrats.

 No kidding.
-Local communities, businesses, families largely regulated their own lives with personal relationships.
-Not a direct comparison since our world's are much different.
+Local communities, businesses, families mostly regulated their own lives with personal relationships.
+Not a direct comparison since our worlds are much different.
 But that should make you think.
 Meeting a Roman bureaucrat was like us meeting a physicist.
-They're out there when needed, but aren't relied up to live a daily life.
+They're out there when needed, but aren't relied upon up to live a daily life.

-When given the chance, humanity is great at self-organizing.
+When given a chance, humanity is great at self-organizing.
 Picture it as a sports team.
-When all members of a group have a clear goal, for example to win the soccer game, everyone is capable at assessing each other's contribution.
-A clear mandate to win lets administrators, trainers, coaches, captains, forwards, defenders, goalies be assessed by their contribution, instead of by a distant bureaucrat.
+When all members of a group have a clear goal, for example, to win the soccer game, everyone is capable of assessing each other's contributions.
+A clear mandate to win lets administrators, trainers, coaches, captains, forwards, defenders, and goalies be evaluated by their impact, instead of by a distant bureaucrat.

-Mass-collaboration, filled with people devoted to making a living, and thereby winning the game of civlization by evolving better technologies and work cultures, can largely manage itself in the same way.

 Happily, mass-collaboration is already here.
 It typically goes by the name share economy, crowd-sourcing, or Wikinomics.
-I call it the return of Main Street economics and it’s sweeping through our society.
+I call it the return of Main Street economics, and it's sweeping through our society.

 In addition to popular apps like Airbnb and Etsy, there are countless examples of mass-collaboration in the open-source community alone.
 The community comes together to make a core technology.
-Programmers help where they can; often newbies feel a rush as they see their code improving the project.
+Programmers help where they can.
+First-timers are often nervous, but soon feel a rush as they see their code improving the project.
 Groups then use the core technology to create specialized products.

 For example, a large open-source community creates MediaWiki software.
 Then separate groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
 After all, MediaWiki is free for anyone to use however they want; gatekeepers be damned!
-And this aspect of mass collaboration hasn’t just been embraced by programmers.
+And this aspect of mass collaboration hasn't just been embraced by programmers.
 Mass-collaboration is how the Wikipedia community of writers, researchers, and editors wrote millions of articles in only a few years.
-It’s also how Linux, Android, Chrome, and many other excellent services work too.
+It's also how Linux, Android, Chrome, and many other excellent services work too.

 ![old philosophy in a new world](/img\diagrams\techvolution-open-source-projects.jpg) _Some of the more famous open-source projects.
 Most of this software, worth many hundreds of billions, you can download and use for free.
 If you can't program, it only takes hiring a few to get whatever product you can imagine._